ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

-# WSJT-X ADIF Log Mapper
+# WSJT-X ADIF Log Visualizer & Mapper

-A web-based visual logger and analytics tool for amateur radio operators using WSJT-X. Plot your contacts on an interactive map, monitor your log in real-time, and track progress toward major awards.
+A web-based visual logger and analytics tool for amateur radio operators using WSJT-X. Plot your QSOs on an interactive map, monitor your log in real-time and upload to QRZ.com.
+Tack progress toward WAC, WAZ and WPX awards.

 <img width="1912" height="964" alt="Screenshot 2025-11-17 184517" src="https://github.com/user-attachments/assets/00315547-8db6-463e-bb88-9f94440f8061" />

-## Features
+## Maini Features

 ### Core Functionality
-- **Interactive Map Visualization**: Plot all your contacts on a world map with color-coded markers by band
+- **Interactive Map Visualization**: Plot all your QSO on a maidenhead grid map with color-coded markers by band
-- **Real-time Log Monitoring**: Automatically reload and update the map as you make new contacts
+- **Real-time Log Monitoring**: Automatically reload and update the map as you make new contacts.
 - **Maidenhead Grid Overlay**: Toggle a grid overlay to visualize grid squares
 - **Contact Path Visualization**: Show animated paths to your last 5 contacts
-- **Multiple Map Styles**: Choose from OpenStreetMap, CartoDB Positron, or CartoDB Voyager
+- **Multiple Map Styles**: Choose from OpenStreetMap default, CartoDB Positron, or CartoDB Voyager

 <img width="1880" height="931" alt="Screenshot 2025-11-17 184654" src="https://github.com/user-attachments/assets/0b378d54-d141-44a5-9027-361525d03017" />
 ### Log Management